l0latgithub/disaster_messages/README.md

 # Disaster Response Pipeline Project

+## Table of Contents
+    1. #Description
+    2.

 ### Descriptions
+This project aims to build a Natural Language Processing (NLP) web app to categorize messages.
+The project has three major components
+    1. Build sklearn ETYL pipeline to process data, clean, and save data to a SQLite database.
+    2. Develop a NLP processing model to classify the text messages.
+    3. Deploy the model as a web app to show the results.
 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.